Is your child starting school soon?

 6. Fine Motor (the smaller muscles)

-These little muscles develop after the bigger muscles, and will help your child to hold a pencil and focus while moving their eyes together across a page of writing
+These little muscles develop after the bigger muscles, and will help your child to hold a pencil and maintain focus while moving their eyes together across a page of writing

 How you can Help

-- Activities to strengthen these muscles include using scissors,
+- using scissors,

 - puzzles, especially jigsaws